Our complaints policy

 Our complaints procedure

-Please contact Mr. Skinner, our client care consultant, if you have a complaint.
-You may write to him at 19 Town Square, Basildon, Essex SS14 1BD.
-Mr. Skinner will pass your complaint to the director in charge of the department involved in your complaint.
+Please contact Mrs O’Brien, our Compliance and Improvement Officer, if you have a complaint.
+You may write to her at 19 Town Square, Basildon, Essex SS14 1BD.
+Mrs O’Brien will pass your complaint to the director in charge of the department involved in your complaint.

 What will happen next?